 Downtown Delray Beach is lively and busy, especially at night.
 East Atlantic Avenue is the place to be, where you’ll find lots of shopping, art galleries, bars, and restaurants.

 Stop in at Salt 7, a contemporary steakhouse, where you’ll have your meat rubbed with seven different types of sea salt before it’s cooked to your preference.
 Locals can be found at 3rd And 3rd, enjoying burgers, live music, specialty cocktails, and craft beer.

 Active adults who find themselves on the tip of all things trendy can relax at Buddha Sky Bar, which specializes in Dim Sum, raw bar selections, and dozens of well-crafted drinks.
 Views of downtown Delray Beach from this third-floor restaurant are spectacular.

 Properties at Villaggio Reserve and Villa Borghese offer a little more luxury and a lot more space.
-With nearly 20 active adult communities in Delray Beach, buyers are bound to find something that fits both lifestyle preferences and budgetary goals.
+With 38 active adult communities in Delray Beach, buyers are bound to find something that fits both lifestyle preferences and budgetary goals.

-Then there's the biggest communities in town, like Palm Greens, Lakes of Delray, and Las Verdes.
+Then there are the biggest communities in town, like Palm Greens, Lakes of Delray, and Las Verdes.
 All offer over 1,000 affordable homes and expansive amenity options only rivaled by the country's most popular 55+ communities.